 Góbé is a word meaning “crafty Secler”.
-The Székelys or Székely are ethnic Hungarians living in SzékelyLand, an ethno-Hungarian region in Transylvania, Romania, which literally means “the land beyond the forest” Székelyland in Transylvania is very rich in music, folklore & culture and it is simply beautiful.
+The Székelys or Székely are ethnic Hungarians living in SzékelyLand, an ethno-Hungarian region in Transylvania, Romania, which literally means “the land beyond the forest”.
+Székelyland in Transylvania is very rich in music, folklore & culture and it is simply beautiful.
 Mountains, magical springs, volcanic lakes and deep velvet forests, which inspire the folklore and melodies to continue.
 A lot of the classical music you hear today has been influenced in some way by the powerful folk music created in these forests.
 From Beethoven, Brahms, Strauss, Liszt, to Zoltán Kodály and Béla Bartók.

 Brave, feisty and deeply emotional in nature the Góbé heritage and traditions are centuries old, passed on by ancestors through song, verse and folklore.
 According to legend, the Székelys are descendents of the Huns, and they maintained their warrior spirit up until today.
 Góbéfest aims to capture the wholeheartedness and authentic zest of the Góbé lifestyle and give Manchester something new and different.
 Currently there are over 100000 people living in the UK who are connected to Transylvania through their roots and heritage.